gem-pasteur/macsylib/doc/source/user_guide/outputs.rst

 Output format
 *************

 MacSyLib allow to produce different types of output files.
-At each run, MacSyLib creates a new folder, whose name is based on a fixed prefix and a random suffix, for instance "macsylib-20130128_08-57-46".
-MacSyLib output files are stored in this run-specific folder.

 There are three types of output files:
   1. The main output files for the systems' search.
 They differ with the search mode (:ref:`ordered<ordered_outputs>` or :ref:`unordered<unordered_outputs>`).